shubhamkalra27/jekyll-now/_posts/2017-12-5-Hello-Jekyll.md

 ---
 layout: post
 title: Learning to use Jekyll-now!
+category: blog
 ---

-# hello world
-This is a test blog to see -
+#### This is a test blog to see -
-* time taken by Jekyll ang gh-pages to refresh content
+* Time taken by Jekyll ang gh-pages to refresh content
-* the formatting and layout
+* Formatting and layout of the theme
 * URL mapping
-* Blogging sectino and Disq comments
+* Blogs and Disqus comments

-## notes to self
+#### Notes to self
 * remember to add a layout snippet on top of each blog page